bank-vaults/bank-vaults/charts/vault-secrets-webhook/README.md

 vault.security.banzaicloud.io/vault-skip-verify: "true" # Container is missing Trusted Mozilla roots too.
 ```

-Be mindful about how you reference Vault secrets itself.
+Be mindful how you reference Vault secrets itself.
 For KV v2 secrets, you will need to add the /data/ to the path of the secret.

 ```
 PS C:\> vault kv get kv/rax/test